saifulkhan/dphil_project_search_index/README.md

 # Simulate-Data
-Generate simulated dataset based on the statistics available in the `Simulate-Data/Stat` folder.
+Generate simulated dataset (a file containing file metadata information) based on the statistics available in the `Simulate-Data/Stat` folder.

-## Compile
+## Compile and Run

 - Read the `DataManager.pro` file and load the project in QtCreator or use 'qmake' tool to generate the binary `DataManager`.